 So, you just picked up a flyer for Rhode Island Comic Con and your first thought is "Rhode Island has its own comic con?"
 Surprise!
-Rhode Island Comic Con started in 2012 and spans three buildings in downtown Providence, including the Rhode Island Convention Center, the Dunkin’ Donuts Center and the Omni Providence, which are all connected by skybridges.
+Rhode Island Comic Con is celebrating its 10th anniversary and spans two buildings in downtown Providence, including the Rhode Island Convention Center and the Amica Mutual Pavilion, which are connected by skybridges.
 The show has quickly become one of the biggest and most acclaimed shows in the country.
 This year’s Rhode Island Comic Con is Nov.
-5–7.
+4–6.

 What is a comic con?

 Well, "comic con" can mean different things to different fans.
 In essence, a comic con has evolved over the years into a celebration of pop culture, where fans have the opportunity to meet their favorite actors, artists, wrestlers, cosplayers, authors and even musicians.
 Fans can have collectibles signed, pose for photos with guests, and watch live Q&A sessions.
 Comic cons also include costume contests, after-parties and attractions.
 Rhode Island Comic Con specifically offers a tattoo pavilion where you can get a tattoo right at the convention.
 Bottom line is, fans can expect something to do and see every minute of the three-day event.

 Do I have to wear a costume to attend a comic con?

 Absolutely not!
 Fans are always encouraged, but not required, to come dressed as their favorite characters, whether they're from "Dr. Who" or "Guardians of the Galaxy."
 Cosplayers are just asked to follow the rules posted on the comic con’s website, keeping in mind that these are family events designed to provide a safe and enjoyable time for fans of all ages.

 Do autographs and photos cost anything?